oslocyclotronlab/ompy/README.md

 </p>
 <br>

 NB!
 This repo is currently under development.
-Many things do not work correctly.
+Many features do not work correctly.
 =======

 If you cite OMpy, please use the version-specific DOI found by clicking the Zenodo badge above; create a new version if necessary.